drupal-graphql-compose/documentation/core/media.md

 Media entities are exposed to GraphQL with the interface `MediaInterface` and the union `MediaUnion`.

-Each media type is will have a schema type.
+Each enabled media type has a schema type.
 For example, the `document` media type will be typed as `MediaDocument`.

 > Tip: Don't forget to enable the file, remote source or image fields within your Media type.